-The forces that attract two or more molecules to one another are called secondary bonds, or Van der Waals forces after the Dutch theoretical physicist Johannes Diderik van der Waals (1837-1923), who made significant contributions to modern molecular science.
+The intermolecular forces that attract two or more molecules to one another are called secondary bonds, or Van der Waals forces after the Dutch theoretical physicist Johannes Diderik van der Waals (1837-1923), who made significant contributions to modern molecular science.
 Secondary bonds are significantly weaker than primary bonds.
 Several types of secondary bond have been identified.
 They include:

 - London dispersion forces

 - Hydrogen bonds

 Note that some texts assert that the hydrogen bond does not conform to the strict definition of a Van der Waals force due to its partially covalent nature.
 However, it is essentially a very strong dipole-dipole interaction, so we will ignore the distinction for the purposes of this discussion.

 Unlike the primary bonds that hold the atoms of individual molecules together, secondary bonds do not involve the sharing of valence electrons.
 All intermolecular forces, whether attractive or repulsive, are electrostatic in nature, and are the result of a positive or negative electrical charge in one molecule interacting with a positive or negative electrical charge in another molecule.